Vagisha-25/Temple-Crowd-Monitoring-Intelligent-System/README.md

 ![Density Classification & Event Logs](ml-density-and-event-logs.png)

+## Model Weights

+The **YOLOv8n pretrained model weights (`yolov8n.pt`) are not included in this repository** due to file-size considerations.
+The required weights can be obtained through the standard YOLO/Ultralytics model download mechanism when running the project.

 ## Source Code

 > **Note:** The complete source code and implementation are maintained in a **private repository** and can be shared with recruiters or reviewers upon request.